How Consumers Return During and After Covid-19

 Cycleon releases global market study into consumer returns behaviors

-UTRECHT, Netherlands, July 21, 2021 /PRNewswire/ -- 67% of people in Germany would choose to bring a return parcel to a drop-off point, while in Italy 62% of people would prefer home pick-up.
+UTRECHT, Netherlands, July 21, 2021 /PRNewswire/ -- 50% of people in the USA would bring a return parcel to a drop-off point, while only 35% of people in Australia would choose to do the same.

 Cycleon, experts in global returns management, have released the results of their global market study into consumer returns behavior.
 Such insights are valuable to inform brands and retailers on how best to approach returns to keep customers happy and outperform competition.